Thinkmill/devops-env-vars/README.md

 A set of helper functions that encapsulate our treatment of environment vars for KeystoneJS apps and help us build a useful `config` object.

 ## Usage

-The partial code block below is taken from `config.js` in the `admyt-platform` codebase.
+The code block below demonstrates how this library should be used in a modern KeystoneJS app.
-It demonstrates how this library should be used in a modern KeystoneJS app.
+It's based on the [`config.js` in the `admyt-platform` codebase](https://github.com/Thinkmill/admyt-platform/blob/develop/config.js).

 ```javascript
 'use strict';